-Members of the campus community are invited to attend the UNC Task Force Open Forum on January 8, 2019 from 2-4 p.m. in the University Center Ballrooms to learn more about the recommendations and provide additional feedback.
+Over 350 members of the campus community attended the UNC Task Force Open Forum on January 8, 2019.
+Those who attended had the opportunity to learn more about the task force recommendations and provide additional feedback.

 UNC Task Force Guidelines

 The guidelines define the guiding principles and expectations for all three task forces.
 They emphasize a commitment to first generation and underrepresented students, career readiness, alignment with institutional learning outcomes, transparency, and accountability.

 The American Association of Colleges and Universities (AAC&U), through studies and focus groups with employers and civic leaders, has identified what today’s college students must learn in order to be successful in a rapidly changing world.
 The skills and knowledge needed today go beyond narrow vocational training and include a focus on “liberal education as the portal to economic opportunity” (AAC&U, 2007).
 Employers and civic leaders consistently site critical thinking, complex problem solving, written and oral communication, intercultural skills, and the ability to apply knowledge in real-world settings as among the most valuable skills they look for in college graduates.

 UNC's Institutional Learning Outcomes